Icinga/icinga2/doc/3-monitoring-basics.md

       //vars.event_by_ssh_logname = "icinga"
       //vars.event_by_ssh_identity = "/home/icinga/.ssh/id_rsa.pub"

+      assign where host.vars.httpd_name
     }

-Each host with this service then must define the `httpd_name` custom attribute (for example generated from your cmdb):
+Specify the `httpd_name` custom attribute on the host to assign the service and set the event handler service.

     object Host "remote-http-host" {
       import "generic-host"